-Physical CD Sold Out – download only.
+Original CD pressing Sold Out – download and CD-R available.

 MMX, recorded live during the ‘Play On’ tour dates in May 2010 was our first newly recorded album since 1986.
 The gig in Wath-upon-Dearne was promoted by the Classic Rock Society, and unusually for ‘TN’ features a 6-piece line-up the reasons for which are explained below.

 It is also available as a double DVD with lots of exciting extras.

 In December 2009, just days after the publication of the band’s official biography, Twelfth Night agreed to headline the first night of the Classic Rock Society’s Progeny 3 Festival in Leamington Spa.
 This led to several other tour dates including a memorable performance at the ‘Night of the Prog’ festival in Loreley, Germany in September 2010.

 However early in 2010, it became clear that founder-member Andy Revell would be unable to take part this time, so acting quickly, plans were soon in hand to implement a long-standing idea: to expand the band to a six-piece.
 Core members Brian Devoil, Clive Mitten and Andy Sears were joined once again by Mark Spencer (providing continuity from the 2007-08 concerts), though Mark now took a more prominent role performing bass, lead and rhythm guitar as well as some keyboards.
 Roy Keyworth and Dean Baker, both members of progressive rock band Galahad (who had been on the same bill as Twelfth Night at Tiana in 2008), were invited to fulfil lead guitar and keyboard duties respectively.